 Bradbury went on to write twenty six other novels, as well as over six hundred short stories, often about his childhood and the places of his youth.
 It was with the science fiction genre however that he made a name for himself.
 Despite this, Bradbury resisted the categorization of sci-fi writer stating:

 Science fiction is a depiction of the real.
 Fantasy is a depiction of the unreal.
 So Martian Chronicles is not science fiction, it’s fantasy.
 It couldn’t happen, you see?
 That’s the reason it’s going to be around a long time — because it’s a Greek myth, and myths have staying power.

-The author himself claimed to have only ever written one science fiction novel.
+The author himself claimed to have only ever written one science fiction novel, disputing the technical differences between the genres of science fiction and fantasy.
 Perhaps it was the success and enduring appeal of that novel which saw him branded with the undesired title.